andy-maier/python-garbagetracker/README.rst

         d1['self'] = d1

-Running pytest on this example test file reveals the presence of garbage objects because it raises a test failure:
+Running pytest on this example test file reveals the presence of garbage objects by raising a test failure:

 .. code-block:: text